 What is the correct price to charge for a picture frame?
 This is a question even experienced framers ask; and it’s not surprising as pricing a frame is complex.

-Many framers do struggle to pay the bills at the end of each month, materials are multiplied by a factor in a hope of covering all their costs, yet there is a constant struggle to make ends meet.
+It's not uncommon to find framers struggling to pay their bills at the end of each month, materials are multiplied by a factor in a hope of covering all their costs, yet there is a constant struggle to make ends meet.
 Why is this?

 If this sounds a little familiar, don't worry!